arista-netdevops-community/avd-cEOS-Lab/README.md

 alpine-host           latest              eab21450c58c        30 hours ago        68.7MB
 ```

-Alternatively you can use cEOS container as a host, or any other linux based container for host simulation.
+Alternatively you can use cEOS-Lab container or any other linux based container for host simulation.
+Lab `topology.yaml` by default uses alpine-host image for client containers.

 ### cEOS containerlab template

 **NOTE** :warning: This is no longer required starting containerlab v0.15.
 The v2.0.0 and above releases of this repository includes this template in the `topology.yaml` itself.

-Replace the containerlab cEOS default template with the `ceos.cfg.tpl` file from this repository.
+For containerlab version less than v0.15, replace the containerlab cEOS default template with the `ceos.cfg.tpl` file from this repository.
+If the default template is not replaced with the one from this repository, then for the intial AVD config replace you will observe a timeout error.

 ```shell
 ceos_lab_template